pjanec/dirigent/README.md

  - `RestartOnCrash 0|1` - whether to automatically restart the app after crash

- - `Dependencies` - what apps is this one dependent on, ie. what apps have to be launched and fully initalized before this one can be started
+ - `Dependencies` - what apps is this one dependent on, ie. what apps have to be launched and fully initalized before this one can be started; semicolon separated AppIdTuples.

  - `InitCondition` - a mechanism to detect that the app is fully initialized (by time, by a global mutex, by exit code etc.) See chapter *Selecting a boot up completion detector*.